raihaan-proj/Student-Council-Voting-Portal/README.md

 * **Frontend Development (Shaarvin):** Designed and implemented the user interface using HTML, CSS, and JavaScript, creating a responsive and user-friendly voting experience.
 * **Backend Development (Riyaz):** Developed the Flask application, implemented the application logic, integrated SQLAlchemy, and managed request handling and authentication.
-* **Database & Analytics (My Contribution):** Designed the MySQL relational database schema, developed credential generation scripts, created data processing utilities using Pandas, built the live election analytics dashboard with Matplotlib, and assisted with backend database integration and deployment.
+* **Database & Analytics (Raihaan):** Designed the MySQL relational database schema, developed credential generation scripts, created data processing utilities using Pandas, built the live election analytics dashboard with Matplotlib, and assisted with backend database integration and deployment.

+Each team member was responsible for a core component of the system while collaborating closely throughout development, testing, and deployment.